Vernon, Texas: Economy

 In 1905, the Wichita Mill and Elevator Company, owned and managed by entrepreneur Frank Kell of Wichita Falls, bought a mill in Vernon.
 Kell's business partner was W. O. Anderson.

 Major businesses and industries in Vernon include a Tyson Foods (formerly Wright Brand Foods) bacon-processing plant, a Rhodia, Inc. guar-processing plant, North Texas State Hospital, which is operated by the Texas Health and Human Services System, the Adolescent Forensic Program, a maximum security residential treatment program for youth aged 13-17 (formerly the Victory Field Correctional Academy, operated by the Texas Youth Commission), and the Texas AgriLife (Texas A&M System) Research and Extension Center.

 The nearby Waggoner Ranch holds the distinction of being the largest spread in Texas under one fence.
 The ranch remains operational, with business in petroleum, farming, horses, and cattle.
 The Waggoner produces some of the best ranch horses in Texas, many from the breeding of the quarter horse Poco Bueno.
 According to the wishes of E. Paul Waggoner, Poco Bueno is buried in a standing position on the corner at the main entrance to the ranch.

 Arts and culture

 Summer’s Last Blast

 Otherwise known as “Cruise Night” is held the second weekend of August every year - a car show that exhibits a variety of 1930s to 1985 model cars.
-Cruise one of the longest drags of North Texas and Southern Oklahoma.
-Relieve the “GOLDEN DAYS” when True Muscle Cars and Rods ruled the streets.
-See the most prestigious Classics, Street Rods, Pro Streets, and Antiques cruise the streets as they did in the Good O’ Days.
-Listen to the Rock and Roll hits of the 50’s, 60’s, & 70’s from a live remote on the drag.
-Spectators are welcome to join thousands of others for the Tailgate party of the year in August.